Antz: Competition with Disney

 At the time, the current Disney studio executives were starting a bitter competitive rivalry with Jeffrey Katzenberg and his new DreamWorks films.
 In 1995, Katzenberg announced The Prince of Egypt to debut in November 1998 as DreamWorks' first animated release.
 A year later, Disney scheduled Bugs to open on the same weekend, which infuriated Katzenberg.
 Katzenberg invited Disney executives to DreamWorks to negotiate a release date change for Bugs, but the company refused to budge.
 DreamWorks pushed Prince of Egypt to the Christmas season and the studio had decided not to begin full marketing for Antz until after Prince of Egypt was released.
 Disney afterward announced release dates for films that were going to compete with The Prince of Egypt, and both studios had to compete with Paramount Pictures, which was releasing The Rugrats Movie in November, based on Nickelodeon's animated series Rugrats.
 Katzenberg suddenly moved the opening of Antz from March 1999 to October 1998, in order to successfully beat A Bug's Life into cinemas.

 David Price writes in his 2008 book The Pixar Touch that a rumor, "never confirmed", was that Katzenberg had given PDI "rich financial incentives to induce them to whatever it would take to have Antz ready first, despite Pixar's head start".
 Jobs furiously called Katzenberg to explain that there was nothing he could do to convince Disney to change the date.
 Katzenberg said to him that Jobs himself had taught him how to conduct similar business long ago, explaining that Jobs had come to Pixar's rescue from near bankruptcy by making the deal for Toy Story with Disney.
-He flat-out told Jobs that he had enough power with Disney to convince them to change specific plans on their films.
-Lasseter also claimed Katzenberg had phoned him with a final proposition to delay Antz if Disney and Pixar changed the date of A Bug's Life, but Katzenberg vehemently denied this.
+He told Jobs that he had enough power with Disney to convince them to change specific plans on their films.
+Lasseter also claimed Katzenberg had phoned him with a final proposition to delay Antz if Disney and Pixar changed the date of A Bug's Life, but Katzenberg denied this.
 Jobs believed it was "a blatant extortion attempt".